 Similarly, the Indiana Department of Revenue has announced that it "will not use someone's relocation, that is the direct result of temporary remote work requirements arising from and during the COVID-19 pandemic health crisis," to assert nexus.
 The temporary protections will extend only where (i) there is an official work from home order issued by an applicable federal, state or local government, or (ii) the person is located in Indiana as a result of a doctor’s order or to a COVID-19 diagnosis, plus 14 days.

-In addition to Minnesota and Indiana, New Jersey, Mississippi, Pennsylvania, North Dakota and the District of Columbia have also issued guidance waiving business tax nexus associated with remote work during the COVID-19 pandemic.
+In addition to Minnesota, Indiana, and Ohio, New Jersey, Mississippi, Pennsylvania, North Dakota, and the District of Columbia have also issued guidance waiving business tax nexus associated with remote work during the COVID-19 pandemic.

-For further information, please contact Dimitrios Lalos, Nathan Hagerman, James Duffy or another member of Taft’s Tax Practice Group.
+For further information, please contact Dimitrios Lalos, Nathan Hagerman, James Duffy, Don Mottley or another member of Taft’s Tax Practice Group.